thsavage/Hirsh-Fellows-Real-Estate-Finance/README.md

 # Hirsh-Scholars-Real-Estate-Finance
-This repository contains materials for the inaugural Hirsh Scholar 1035 Course at NYU's Schack Institute of Real Estate.
+This repository contains materials for the inaugural Hirsh Scholars 1035 course at NYU's Schack Institute of Real Estate.